|Adoption Law Certification|

 Exam sample questions

 Standards for Certification Of A Board Certified Adoption Law Lawyer – Rules Regulating The Florida Bar 6-28

 Standing Policies of the Board of Legal Specialization and Education

 Adoption Law CLE

-- Note: This list includes only courses occurring July 1, 2009 and August 31, 2012 which have been pre-approved by The Florida Bar for adoption law CLE credit.
+Note: This list includes courses occurring April 30, 2010 through 2015 which have been pre-approved or may be approved by The Florida Bar for adoption law CLE credit.
 Other courses not on this list may be submitted for adoption law CLE credit by completing the appropriate Applications for CLE Credit.
-These forms should be submitted to the Bar Staff Liaison listed below for consideration.
 Please refer to Rule 6-28.3(e) and the 200 Series of the Standing Committee Policies for complete information regarding the CLE requirement.

 Adoption Law Certification Staff Liaison Contact Information:

 651 East Jefferson Street